Does Soundproofing Paint for Walls and Ceilings Work?

 As you have already seen in this article, sound absorbing paint will decrease the noise of some normal frequencies up to 30%.

-Nevertheless, there are few more benefits from using this paint.
+Nevertheless, there are few more benefits from using acoustic paint.

 Since I have this paint in several rooms, I’ve managed to record the difference in the temperature before and after putting it on my walls.